 A wheelchair-user asks their employer to install a ramp to enable them to get over the kerb between the car park and the office entrance more easily.
-The employer indicates that they will do so but no work at all is carried out.
-After a period in which it would have been reasonable for the employer to commission the work, even though the employer has not made a positive decision not to install a ramp, they may be treated as having made that decision.
+The employer indicates that it will do so but no work at all is carried out.
+After a period in which it would have been reasonable for the employer to commission the work, even though the employer has not made a positive decision not to install a ramp, it may be treated as having made that decision anyway

 The standard of proof in discrimination cases is the usual one in civil (non-criminal) cases.
 Each side must try to prove the facts of their case are true on the balance of probabilities, in other words, that it is more likely than not in the view of the tribunal that their version of events is true.

-If someone is claiming unlawful discrimination, harassment or victimisation against you, then the burden of proof begins with them.
-They must prove enough facts from which the tribunal can decide, without any other explanation, that the discrimination, harassment or victimisation has taken place.
+If you are claiming unlawful discrimination, harassment or victimisation against your employer, then the burden of proof begins with you.
+You must prove enough facts from which the tribunal can decide, without any other explanation, that the discrimination, harassment or victimisation has taken place.

-Once they have done this, the burden shifts onto you to show that you or someone whose actions or omissions you were responsible for did not discriminate, harass or victimise the person making the claim.
+Once you have done this, then, the burden shifts onto your employer to show that they or someone for whose actions or omissions they were responsible did not discriminate against, harass or victimise you.

 The main remedies available to the Employment Tribunal are to:

-- Make a declaration that you have discriminated.
+- Make a declaration that your employer has discriminated.

-- Award compensation to be paid for the financial loss the claimant has suffered (for example, loss of earnings), and damages for injury to the claimant’s feelings.
-There is no legal upper limit on the amount of compensation.
+- Award compensation to be paid for the financial loss you have suffered (for example, loss of earnings), and damages for injury to your feelings.

-- Make a recommendation, requiring the employer to do something specific within a certain time to remove or reduce the bad effects which the claim has shown to exist on the individual.
+- Make a recommendation, requiring your employer to do something specific within a certain time to remove or reduce the bad effects which the claim has shown to exist on the individual.
+For example:

-Providing a reference or reinstating the person to their job, if the tribunal thinks this would work despite the previous history.
+- Providing a reference or reinstating you to your job, if the tribunal thinks this would work despite the previous history.

-The Employment Tribunal can also make a recommendation requiring the employer to do something specific within a certain time to remove or reduce the bad effects which the claim has shown to exist on the wider workforce (although not in equal pay cases).
-This might be particularly applicable where the claimant has already left that employer so any individual recommendation would be pointless.
+The Employment Tribunal can also make a recommendation requiring your employer to do something specific within a certain time to remove or reduce the bad effects which the claim has shown to exist on the wider workforce (although not in equal pay cases).
+This might be particularly applicable where you have already left that employer so any individual recommendation would be pointless.

-If the recommendation relates to an individual and if an employer does not do what they have been told to do, the tribunal may order them to pay compensation, or an increased amount of compensation, to the claimant instead.
+If your employer does not do what they have been told to do in a recommendation relating to you, the tribunal may order them to pay you compensation, or an increased amount of compensation, instead.

-In cases of indirect discrimination, if you can prove that you did not intend what you did to be discriminatory, the tribunal must consider all of the remedies before looking at damages.
+In cases of indirect discrimination, if your employer can prove that they did not intend what they did to be discriminatory, the tribunal must consider all of the remedies before looking at damages.

-The tribunal can also order you to pay the legal costs and expenses of the person bringing the claim on top of your own legal costs and expenses, although this does not often happen in Employment Tribunal cases.
+The tribunal can also order your employer to pay your legal costs and expenses, although this does not often happen in Employment Tribunal cases.

 Taking legal proceedings can be a stressful and time consuming experience.
-It may be in the best interest of everyone to try to settle a dispute i.e. reach an agreement with your worker where possible to avoid going to an employment tribunal hearing (or the court where the case relates to an occupational pension scheme).
-There are three ways in which a dispute can be settled:
+It may be in your best interest to try to settle your dispute i.e. reach an agreement with your employer where possible to avoid going to an employment tribunal hearing (or the court where the case relates to an occupational pension scheme).
+There are three ways in which you can settle a dispute:

 - Acas conciliation service

-Before a claim is issued by your worker in the employment tribunal, you can agree to settle a dispute directly with them.
-An agreement to settle a dispute can include any terms that you agree with the worker and can cover compensation, future actions by you and the worker and other lawful matters.
+Before you issue a claim in the employment tribunal, you can agree to settle a dispute directly with your employer.
+An agreement to settle a dispute can include any terms that you agree with the employer and can cover compensation, future actions by the employer and other lawful matters.

 A worker raises a grievance with her employers alleging a failure to make reasonable adjustments.
 The employer investigates the worker's complaint and upholds her grievance.
 The employer agrees with the worker to put the reasonable adjustments in place and offers her a written apology, which she accepts.

-You may also seek assistance from Acas which offers a conciliation service for parties in dispute, whether or not a claim has been made to an employment tribunal.
+You may also seek assistance from Acas which offers a conciliation service for parties in dispute, whether or not you have already made a claim to an employment tribunal.